Using annuities at any stage in life

 Annuities and retirement

-Annuity guarantees are based on the continued strength, soundness and are subject to the claims-paying ability of the issuing company.
+Annuity guarantees are based on the continued strengths and soundness, and are subject to the claims-paying ability of the issuing company.
 The guarantees do not apply to the performance of a variable annuity’s underlying investments, which will vary with market conditions.
 That means it is a good idea to consider the long-term stability of the company that issues the annuity.

 Annuities can be a good choice for retirees who want to make their retirement income last.
 They also can be helpful for younger investors.
 Here are some reasons to consider an annuity, whether you're already retired, near retirement or have more time to prepare.